andrewchaa/blog/content/posts/2020-05-15---static-website-hosting-in-azure-blob-storage.md

 date: "2020-05-15T00:00:00.000Z"
 template: "post"
 category: "Development"
 tags:
-  - "Cloud"
-  - "Azure"
-  - "Front-end"
 draft: false
 slug: "/posts/static-website-hosting-in-azure-blob-storage/"
 description: "Given you have a react web app, you want to deploy it onto Azure.
 As it doesn't have any server-side code, you can deploy it on Azure Blob storage, replicated on Azure CDN.
-All the requests would be served by CDN and it would be fast, reliable, and cost-saving."
+All the requests would be served by CDN and it would be fast, reliable, and cost-saving. "
 socialImage: "/media/42-line-bible.jpg"
 ---

-# Static website hosting in Azure Blob Storage

 Given you have a react web app, you want to deploy it onto Azure.
 As it doesn't have any server-side code, you can deploy it on Azure Blob storage, replicated on Azure CDN.
 All the requests would be served by CDN and it would be fast, reliable, and cost-saving.